arvados/lightning-server-legacy/experimental/abram/Documentation/CGF-Draft.md

 If the key is not found in the `OverflowMap`, the `FinalOverflowMap` should be consulted.
 It is an error if an overflowed tile does not appear in either the `OverflowMap` or `FinalOverflowMap` object.

-For now, the only option for the `FinalOverflowMap` JSON object entry is `FastJ`.
+For now, two options are available for the 'FinalOverFlowMap'.
+The first is a string encoded JSON object encoded in the 'Data' entry when the 'Type' entry is `FastJ`.
 In this case the `Data` field will be a JSON encoded string of a FastJ tile corresponding to that entry.
 This is included in case the CGF file has a novel tile that is not included in the tile library referenced.

+The second is an encoded tile map entry in the 'VariantKey' entry when the 'Type' field is 'OverflowMapEntry'.

 A non-simple variant is indicated in the `ABV` string as a mapped `-3` value (i.e. `*`).
 In the case of a non-simple variant, this is interpreted as a tile that spans multiple 'seed' tiles.
 The first non negative mapped value before the contiguous list of mapped `-3` values indicates the position in the `TileMap` (or if the overflow objects should be consulted).

+Reserved character codes are indicated by the 'ReservedCharCount' number.
+Any number falling within the range of `[len(CanonicalCharMap)-ReservedCharCount:len(CanonicalCharMap)]` should be considered a special value.

 This tile is still referenced in the tile library, as pointed to by the `TileMap` object.
 The number of seed tiles it spans is indicated by the number of contiguous mapped `-3` values (i.e. `*`s) plus one.